-A Complete Guide To Violin Sizes [+ Sizing Chart]
+A Complete Guide To Violin Sizes [+ Size Chart]

 The violin is a lifetime instrument.
 Meaning that it can be started at a very young age and that it will take a lifetime to master!
 If you’re starting a child or your kid out on the violin or want to know what size you need if you’re taking it up yourself, this page will help.

 We have put together a complete beginners guide to violin sizing.
 We cover the different sizes available and their approximate age range and arm length, why there are different violin sizes, the factors that influence the size violin you play and how to measure your arm and the violin to ensure you get the right instrument for your needs.